-About The Springs Resort in Idaho City
+million in upgrades and new construction, The Springs in Idaho City

 is once again open to the public for enjoying natural hot mineral

 View pictures of the old Warm Springs Resort